Skip to content

 Development environment

 For evaluation and development a development environment with a preconfigured example setup is provided.
-It includes preconfigured instances of Particiapi server, all Polis services, a PostgreSQL database, Keycloak (OpenID Connect identity provider), a pgAdmin (database frontend), and Maildev (SMTP test server).
+It includes preconfigured instances of Particiapi server, the Particiapp reference frontend, all Polis services, a PostgreSQL database, Keycloak (OpenID Connect identity provider), a pgAdmin (database frontend), and Maildev (SMTP test server).

 Setup